Empowering Nurse Innovation in the NurseHack4Health: COVID-19 Virtual Hackathon

 To help bring these solutions to life, the winning teams will receive access to Microsoft engineers; mentorship and coaching from Microsoft and SONSIEL; a three-month SONSIEL Fellowship opportunity; access to the Johnson & Johnson Innovation – JLABS innovation-focused webinars, and an appearance on an upcoming Microsoft Podcast “Confessions of Health Geeks,” as well as recognition on social media channels of all the organizers.

 “In the past, people have told me to forgo studying business, tech, app development or investing because it would not help with my nursing career,” said Dominique Flores, BS, RN, a general pediatrics nurse at New York Presbyterian-Weill Cornell in New York City and member of the Data & Reporting team “Inteleform” that pitched a chat bot that could share accurate health information to minimize the spread of COVID-19.
 “Joining SONSIEL and recently participating in NurseHack4Health have been some of the best decisions I’ve ever made.
 During the happy hour of the hackathon, someone said ‘I like to work on many things all at the same time.’
-And that’s when I knew that I was at the right place, with the right people, at the right time – I have truly found my nurse tribe.
+And that’s when I knew that I was at the right place, with the right people, at the right time – I have truly found people who think just like me.
 Nothing has made me feel more comforted than to know that I joined a community of nurses that think similarly to the way I have been thinking for the longest time.”

 Although the innovators couldn’t physically be together, NurseHack4Health showed that when nurses, other health professionals, and tech enthusiasts alike combine forces, innovation truly has no limits.
 Johnson & Johnson was honored to be a part of both the virtual NurseHack4Health and in-person SONSIEL Nurse Hackathon and looks forward to supporting more platforms like these events in the future that will elevate and empower nurse-led innovation to not only help overcome the health challenges of today but be better prepared to address the challenges of tomorrow.